Monnaie de Paris

 The full façade of the Monnaie de Paris, seen from Île de la Cité.
 The dome on the right is that of the Institut de France.

 The Monnaie de Paris (/fr/, Paris Mint) is a government-owned institution responsible for producing France's coins.
 Founded in AD 864 by King Charles the Bald with the Edict of Pistres, it is the oldest continuously running minting institution and one of the oldest extant companies in the world.

+History

-In 1973, the mint relocated its primary production to a facility in Pessac, and today the original facility in Paris, while still operational, functions primarily as a museum and is home to a collection of many ancient coins.
+In 1973, the mint relocated its primary production to a facility in Pessac.
+Since then, the original facility in Paris functions primarily as a museum and is home to a collection of many ancient coins.

 Monnaie de Paris acquired its autonomy and was granted legal personality by law no. 2006–1666 in 2007.

-In 2012, it was the first public institution to obtain the Living Heritage Company label.
+In February 2012, it was the first public institution to obtain the Living Heritage Company label.

-At the end of September 2017, Monnaie de Paris reopened after renovation work.
+On September 30, 2017, the Monnaie de Paris reopened its doors after renovation work.